darco31/P2---JS-game/README.md

 ### HTML

-* HTML5 semantic code is used in all of the four website pages.
+* HTML5 semantic code is used on the main page.
 There are clearly defined areas such as main, sections, headers and footers as well as list items and tables.

 ### CSS

 * CSS has been used to add styles and animations to the site making the website more appealing for people visiting us.

+### JavaScript

+* Javascript has been used to make the game/site interaxctive for the user.
+The buttons and modals are all controlled by the Javascript.

 ### Libraries